dmd-program/dmd-100/practice/object_story.md

 1. Props
   - Start out feedback by giving props to the writer for something that was well done, positive, interesting, or insightful.
-2. Comments and suggestions:
+2. Leave comments, questions, and suggestions:
-  - Could you easily identify the structural elements?
-  - Could something be added or changed to increase dramatic contrast?
   - What are some themes you found in the story?
   - Did something unexpected happen in the story, or did you think it was about one thing, and then it became about another?
   - What do you think motivated the characters?